Our Secondary School consists of three distinct curriculum sections:

 The English as a Second Language curriculum frameworks and progression tests are aligned with the Common European Framework of Reference (CEFR).

 Other subjects taught in Years 7 to 9 are again derived from the English National Curriculum (with suitable adaptions to reflect our international nature and central European location) or in the case of German and Slovak for natives, from their own national curricula.
 Slovak for foreigners is our own school developed curriculum.
-Included amongst the subjects across these three years are Geography, History, Music, Art, Physical Education, ICT (Information and Communication Technology / Computers), German as a foreign language and PSHE (Personal, Social and Health Education).
+Included amongst the subjects across these three years are Geography, History, Music, Art, Physical Education, ICT (Information and Communication Technology / Computers), German and Spanish as a foreign languages and PSHE (Personal, Social and Health Education).